 If they don’t?
 Well, it’s not the end of the world.
 Just because they said ‘no’ doesn’t mean they’ll be of no use to you.
 Consider them your quality analysts – they can give you invaluable feedback.
 Ask them questions like:

 Now, don’t just sit on their answers.
-Make sure you actually put these feedback to good use and continuously improve your products and services!
+Make sure you actually put this feedback to good use and continuously improve your products and services!

 7. Prepare a killer sales pitch presentation